+{{In this paper, we provide a new strategy for constructing macroscopic non-Fourier heat conduction modeling, that is, using data-driven deep learning methods \cite{e_machine-learning-assisted_2021,han2020integrating,han2019uniformly,HuangMaZhouYong2021,ZHAO2022122396} combined with non-equilibrium thermodynamics instead of typical small perturbation expansion\cite{cattaneo1948sulla,gurtin_general_1968,RevModPhysJoseph89,PhysRevB.103.L140301}.
+Firstly, theoretically deriving a macroscopic heat conduction equation with unknown functions or parameters which is valid at any scale, and secondly using data-driven deep learning methods to train and learn these unknown functions or parameters.
+We present the mechanism-data fusion method, an {innovative} approach that seamlessly integrates the rigorous framework of Conservation-Dissipation Formalism (CDF) with the flexibility of machine learning to model non-Fourier heat conduction.
+Through comprehensive numerical tests, our model demonstrates superior predictive capabilities across various heat conduction regimes, including diffusive, hydrodynamic and ballistic regimes, and displays its robustness and precision even with discontinuous initial conditions.}}

 The paper is organized as follows.
-The derivation of the model and the discrete version are presented in Section 2.
-In Section 3, we show how to learn the unknown functions and optimize parameters, and the ISO method is presented here.
-Additionally, the training data generated by phonon BTE and the heat waves are introduced in this section too.
-Lots of experiments and discussions are conducted to validate our model in Section 4.
-Conclusions and remarks are given in Section 5.
-Finally, this paper includes appendix.
+The theoretical derivations of the heat conduction model with two dissipative variables are presented in Sec.~\ref{sec:model}.
+In Sec.~\ref{sec:learnAI}, we show how to learn the unknown functions and optimize parameters, and the ISO method is presented here.
+Additionally, the training data generated by the phonon Boltzmann transport equation (BTE) is introduced in this section too.
+Lots of numerical tests and discussions are conducted to validate our model in Sec.~\ref{sec:numericalresults} and~\ref{sec:analysis}.
+Conclusions and remarks are given in Sec.~\ref{sec:conclusion}.